Friends of the Rouge

 Copyright 2025 Friends of the Rouge.

 Eight species of frogs and toads (seven frog and one toad species) have been confirmed in the Rouge River watershed.
-They are, listed by the order they appear and start calling in the spring, (click on the name for photo, species info and call):
+When and where can you hear their call?
+Click the buttons to learn more about each species!

 Bullfrog

 The state’s largest frog, the bullfrog, can grow up to 8 in. long and live up to 10 years.
 These frogs are not very common throughout the state and may be declining.
-They require permanent ponds for breeding and prefer abundant vegetation.
-Like all frogs and toads, they are predators, and their large size allows…
+Bullfrogs make a rum-rum-rum sound when they start calling in June.

 Green Frog